securitygeek15/HashCrack/README.md

 # HashCrack
-Hello Guys Amaan This Side , So Basically I've Made a hashcracker python script so you can try it iam working on more scripts like that related to hacking so stay tuned guys
+Hello Guys Amaan This Side , So Basically I've Made a hashcracker python script so you can try it iam working on more scripts  so stay tuned guys

 So You can Try This Script in your termux , linux etc you just have to type python3 and filename